knutin/elli/README.md

 low-latency HTTP APIs.
 If robustness and performance is more important than a wide feature set, then `elli` might be for you.

-Even though it is very early and Elli still has many rough edges, it is used in production at Wooga.

 Feedback and pull requests welcome!

 ## About